Political violence in Turkey (1976–1980): Kurdish separatism

 The right-wing groups were opposed to Kurdish separatism.
 Disproportionate numbers of Kurds were part of the left-wing groups.
 Before the 1980 military coup, the majority of violent clashes were between leftist and rightist groups, though the separatist attacks against the Turkish forces increased afterwards.

 An amendment of the electoral law in 1969 kept small parties on both sides to gain any seats in Parliament.
 This caused a public uprising, including the Kurdish resistance.
-Multiple Kurdish leftist organisations appeared in Turkey in the 1960s and 1970s that were ready to use violence as a political tool.
+Multiple Kurdish leftist organizations appeared in Turkey in the 1960s and 1970s that were ready to use violence as a political tool.
 Violence sparked especially in the second half of the 1970s.
 Throughout the years, a number of them fell apart or were banned altogether after the 1980 military coup.
 After becoming increasingly involved in political activism after its foundation in 1978, the Kurdistan Workers' Party (PKK) led by Abdullah Öcalan would rise quickly to be one of the major separatist actors.
 As a militant political organisation, the PKK claimed 354 lives between the years 1978 and 1980.
 Most of the victims were ethnic Kurds as they constituted PKK's main target group.
 For example, feudal leaders were against the PKK's goals and values, which was why the PKK fought against them.
 Also, the PKK attempted to be the sole leftist power in the region, and thus fought against other leftist groups.

 The Kurdistan Worker's Party did not only use violence to mobilise people during this time period.
 However, their use of violence did appeal to larger crowds, increasing the popularity of the party.
 By gaining more people to support them, other organisations were not able to gain similar status as the PKK did.
 Thus, the PKK was the main access of the Kurdish to political participation in Turkey.
 One way of involving a larger number of people in its activities was to include women, which challenged the traditional gender relations in the country.